patrickward/hop/pulse/README.md

 // Register with your application app.RegisterModule(pulseMod)

-// Add the middleware to collect HTTP pulse app.Router().Use(pulseMod.Middleware())
+// Add the middleware to collect HTTP metrics app.Router().Use(pulseMod.Middleware())
 ```